stephanief3005/sep10-freedem-project/tool/learning-log.md

 ## Tool: **A-frame**

 ---
- Ive been using loose leaf to take notes on the topics Im learning from A-frame then I will be typing the notes in here!
+ I've been using loose-leaf to take notes on the topics I'm learning from A-frame, then I will be typing the notes in here!
- The only videos ive
 ### 3/16/26:
-* What is A-Frame: Its a Web framework for virtual reality experiences.
-A-frame is based on too HTML.
+* What is A-Frame: It's a Web framework for virtual reality experiences.
+A-frame is based on HTML.
 * Just drop in a `<script>` tag and a `<a-scene>`.
-So A-frame handles 3d boiler plate, the VR setup and default controls.
+So A-frame handles 3d boiler plate, the VR setup, and default controls.
 * A frame has a handy built in 3d inspector so when you open a-frame scene and hit ctrl+i or ctrl+option+i
 * They have core components like
     * Geometries